 We conducted a literature search in Ovid MED-LINE, Embase, Cochrane Database of Systematic reviews, Web of Science, Global Health, and CAB abstracts using combinations of keywords, such as "drinking water", "tap water", "climate change", "extreme weather", "waterborne diseases", "waterborne infections", "Norway", "Scandinavia", "Nordic countries", and "Arctic region", to identify peer review publications within the scope of this review.
 We used the same search terms to conduct additional searches on Google Scholar and on selected websites (WHO, ECDC, CISERO, NIPH, and opengrey.eu) to capture relevant grey literature.
-The complete search strategy is shown in the supplementary material (Additional File 1).
+The complete search strategy can be made available by contacting the corresponding author.
 No time periods or language restrictions were imposed on the search.
 Further, the references of identified articles were retrieved, and a hand search was conducted using the keywords "climate change", "drinking water", and "Norway" in Google Scholar.